 The following pro forma financial information is presented for illustrative purposes only and is not necessarily indicative of the results of operations and financial position that would have been achieved had the consummation of the acquisition taken place on the date indicated or of the future operations of the combined company.
-The following table should be relied on only for the limited purpose of presenting what the results of operations and financial position of the combined businesses of Kraft Foods and Cadbury might have looked like had the acquisition been consummated at an earlier date.
+The following table should be relied on only for the limited purpose of presenting what the results of operations and financial position of the acquisition been consummated at an earlier date.
 For a discussion of the assumptions and adjustments made in the preparation of the pro forma financial information presented in this Proxy Statement, please see the section of this Proxy Statement entitled "Unaudited U.S. GAAP Pro Forma Financial Information."

-For the six months ended June 30, 2009 r the year ended aber 31, 2008
+ended ende r the year ended aber 31, 2008

-Pro Forma Combined (in millions, except percentages and share data)

 Statement of Operations

 Net revenues \$ 23,656 \$ 52,031

 Cost of sales 14,819 33,478

 Operating income 3,027 4,467

 Operating margin 12.8% 8.6%

 Interest and other expense, net 806 1,445

 Earnings from continuing operations before income taxes 2,221 3,022

 Provision for income taxes 722 717

 Earnings from continuing operations attributable to shareholders 1,495 2,292

 Basic earnings per share from continuing operations 0.81 1.22

 Diluted earnings per share from continuing operations 0.81 1.22

 Weighted-average shares-Basic 1,845 1,874

 Weighted-average shares-Diluted 1,853 1,884

-Pro for (in mi ne 30, 2009 ma combined llions, except share data)
+June 30, 2009 Pro forma combined (in millions, except per share data)

-Balance Sheet Data
+Balance Sheet Data - /

 Property, plant and equipment, net \$ 13,057

 Inventories, net 5,407

 Total assets 90,116

 Long-term debt 27,575

 Total debt 30,388

 Total long-term liabilities 41,408

 Total Shareholders' Equity 33,862

 Total Equity 33,958

 Book value per share outstanding 18.36

 Number of shares outstanding at period end 1,844